 Use Screen Share in FaceTime on iPhone (July 2021)

 Before getting started with the quick steps, let’s first understand how the new screen sharing feature in FaceTime works!

 What is Screen Sharing and How Does It Work in FaceTime?

-Thanks to a neat feature called “SharePlay”, FaceTime enables users to listen to music (via Apple Music), watch movies, and share their screen to view apps together.
+Blurring your background in FaceTime calls is fun, but thanks to a neat feature called “SharePlay”, FaceTime enables users to listen to music (via Apple Music), watch movies, and share their screen to view apps together.
 Apple has introduced SharePlay API in iOS 15 to let developers integrate this feature into their streaming apps.
 And that’s what makes SharePlay a sort of game-changer for FaceTime.

 Can You Share Screen with Android and Windows Users During a FaceTime Call?

 While Android and Windows users can receive FaceTime links and join meetings via the browser, they can’t do much more than that.
 In true Apple fashion, the video calling app has limited functionality on Android and Windows.
 Besides, SharePlay is designed to play only within the Apple ecosystem.
 That means you can unlock the full potential of SharePlay only if you have an iPhone, iPad, or Mac.